A Patronymic last name ends with -son or -sen and was coined as last name from a patronymic.

 Jean Manco’s Surname page with lots of important history

 Norsk Slektshistorisk Forening (NSF) – The Norwegian Genealogical Association – has a list of old Surnames from families in Scandinavia, and a few of these are -sen form.
-A few of these have old Danish origin and can be used for DNA genealogy, while most of them are first registered after 1700.
+Some of them have old Danish origin (usually Schleswig-Holstein, southern Jutland) and can be used for DNA genealogy, while most of them are first registered after 1700.